ansys/pymeilisearch/README.rst

 Troubleshooting
 ===============

-For troubleshooting or reporting issues, please open an issue in the project repository.
+To request troubleshooting assistance or report an issue, follow these steps to create an issue in the project's repository:

-Please follow these steps to report an issue:

 #.
 Go to the `PyMeilisearch repository`_.
 #.
 Click the **Issues** tab to view the **Issues** page.